TJ Friedl Preview, Player Props: Reds vs. Cardinals

 TJ Friedl At The Plate

-- In 61.3% of his 119 games this season, Friedl has picked up at least one hit.
-He's also had 34 multi-hit games.

-- In 10.1% of his games this year, he has hit a long ball, and 2.5% of his trips to the plate.

-- Friedl has driven home a run in 34 games this season (28.6%), including more than one RBI in 8.4% of his games and producing three or more of his team's runs on five occasions..
+- Friedl has picked up an RBI in 28.3% of his games this year, with more than one RBI in 8.3% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.